Measuring, Estimating and Job Site Assessments

 - Refrigerators not having clearance to fit back under the cabinets.

-Determining the Finishing Pieces
+Estimating and Determining the Finishing Pieces

-When you install hard surface flooring, you will want to be sure all doorways have coordinated transitions from room-to-room when required.
+When you install hard surface flooring, you will want to be sure all doorways have coordinated transitions from room to room when required.
 Luckily, today many products have coordinating stair treads and floor vents that will give your job the finishing touch.